-Next, we'll know GST on education services, GST on coaching classes, Is GST applicable on online courses, GST on online courses, GST on training services and the question are online courses taxable in India?
+Next, we'll know GST on education services, GST on coaching classes, Is GST applicable on online courses, GST on online courses, online course GST rate, GST on training services and the question are online courses taxable in India?

 Interestingly, the term ‘Education’ is not defined in the CGST act.
 However, as per the Apex Court's decision, we can agree that ‘Education is the process of training and developing the knowledge, skill and character of students by normal schooling.’ online education GST rate, or GST

 Educational services that are taxable under GST which includes GST on online educational services as well:

 The Government exempts GST on online education services on various services.
 Some of the exempted services are:

 Online Information Database Access and Retrieval (OIDAR) services are a bundle of services that are provided through the medium of the internet and are received by the recipient online without having any physical interface with the supplier of such services.
 However, ‘Educational or professional courses, where the content is delivered by a teacher over the internet’ is explicitly excluded from the OIDAR services list and there's no GST for online courses of these types.

 From the above points, we can infer that online courses are not OIDAR services.
 They are Education services that will be classified under Heading 9992.
 As of today, online courses are not explicitly exempted from GST.
 These services are taxable at the rate of 18% ( 9% CGST + 9% SGST).